jyunkaichen/MiniLispCompiler/README.md

 **python MiniLisp.py**

 >>To run test data with file:
-**Modify the test data in "test.txt",then compiling this program.**
+**Modify the test data in "test.txt", then compiling this program.**

 >>To run test data manually:
 **Just enter the test data after compiling this program**